Biden says he’d shut down economy if scientists recommended

 “I would be prepared to do whatever it takes to save lives.
 We cannot get the country moving until we control the virus,” Biden said in an interview broadcast Sunday night on ABC News.

-Asked specifically whether he’d push a national shutdown if scientists said it was necessary, Biden replied: “I would shut it down.”
+Asked specifically whether he’d push to shutter economic activity if scientists said it was necessary, Biden replied: “I would shut it down.”

-The former vice president has previously called for the nation’s governors to impose mask mandates in their states, effectively a national mask mandate.
-But when he made that call, Biden avoided saying he’d attempt to use a nationally applicable executive order himself.

 The former vice president’s remarks came as part of his first joint interview with vice presidential nominee Kamala Harris.
 The pair accepted their party’s nominations during a virtual convention last week.
 On Monday, Republicans begin their convention to nominate Trump and Vice President Mike Pence for a second term.

+Pressed about her record as a prosecutor, Harris tacitly acknowledged that some critics see her as part of the same criminal justice system she and Biden want to overhaul amid ongoing protests over the killings of Black Americans by police.
+Biden repeated that, contrary to Trump’s assertion, they do not support defunding police departments around the country.

+The interview was Biden’s first extended sit-down with national journalists since Trump, who is just three years younger than Biden, mocked his Democratic rival as unable to handle such a venue.
+Trump has repeatedly suggested Biden is mentally unfit for the presidency.
+Biden smiled when asked about Trump’s characterization and said he remains eager to debate the president.
+Biden said he has no problem with voters questioning his fitness.
+“It’s a legitimate question to ask” about his and Trump’s ages, Biden said.
+“Watch me.”

-Biden laughed when asked about Trump’s recent assertion that the only way he’d lose was if the election were rigged, and the Democratic challenger dismissed any notions that Trump wouldn’t leave the White House voluntarily if he loses.
+Biden also laughed when asked about Trump’s recent statement that the only way he’d lose was if the election were rigged, and the Democratic challenger dismissed any notions that Trump wouldn’t leave the White House voluntarily if he loses.

 “The American people will not let that happen,” he said.
 “No one’s going to allow that to happen.”